WordShopApp/main/README.md

 ### Prerequisites

 First, ensure you have the correct version of [NodeJS](https://nodejs.org/en/) installed via [NVM](https://github.com/creationix/nvm).
-The version you should install is found in ```.nvmrc```.
+The version you should install is found in ```~/main/.nvmrc```.
 Then follow the instructions for API and Web below.

 #### API